 Other than the exceptions cited above, there are no federal restrictions on the importation of consumer foods.
 U.S. exporters have had problems with requirements due to the use of bar-code labels that do not have printed dates of manufacture and expiration.
-As a result, U.S. suppliers using bar-coded labels alone will incur the extra cost of printing new labels or of affixing stickers with the printed production and expiration dates on each retail pack prior to export to Pakistan.
+As a result, U.S. suppliers using bar-coded labels alone will incur the extra cost of printing new labels with the printed production and expiration dates on each retail pack prior to export to Pakistan.
+More information on labeling requirements is available under Section V of this report.